David Hogg: Second Amendment views

-Hogg states that he is a supporter of the Second Amendment and supports NRA members' right to own guns legally, saying in 2018, "We're calling out the NRA a lot and 99.9 percent of the people that are in the NRA are responsible, safe gun owners and I respect them for that, joining an organization that wants to support safe gun ownership is excellent."
+Hogg stated that he is a supporter of the Second Amendment and supports NRA members' right to own guns legally, saying in 2018, "We're calling out the NRA a lot and 99.9 percent of the people that are in the NRA are responsible, safe gun owners and I respect them for that, joining an organization that wants to support safe gun ownership is excellent."
 In a 2018 interview with Fox News, he said he supported reasonable gun control such as regulations that prohibit those with mental illnesses from acquiring guns.

 On February 26, 2023, Hogg stated on Twitter that the individual "has no right to a gun", but rather the Second Amendment is "about a states right to have what is today the national guard.
 The modern interpretation of 2A is a ridiculous fraud pushed for decades by the gun lobby."
 He also called for the Protection of Lawful Commerce in Arms Act (PLCAA) to be repealed, and criticized the NYSRPA v.
 Bruen decision.

 On October 29, 2023, Hogg tweeted that "If you don't support banning semi automatic rifles you should leave the Democratic Party and join the Guns Over People party."

 On November 17, 2024, Hogg lambasted outgoing Congresswoman Mary Peltola (D-AK) on Twitter, describing her as "awful on gun control" and bidding her "good riddance" following her electoral defeat.